 - Having polycystic ovarian syndrome

-The ADA recommends that all people age 50 and older get screening for type 2 diabetes, even if they have no symptoms or risk factors other than age.
+- All people age 45 and older get screening for type 2 diabetes, even if they have no symptoms or risk factors other than age.
 If you have additional risk factors, screening is especially important.

-- If results are normal, get repeat testing at least every 3 years.
+- Even if initial screening results are normal, get repeat testing at least every 3 years, according to the ADA.
+However, the USPSTF advises yearly screening thereafter.

 The American Association of Clinical Endocrinologists (AACE) also recommends diabetes screening for asymptomatic people with these risk factors, as well as those on antipsychotic therapy for schizophrenia or who have severe bipolar disease.